MT4113/MT4113-A2-TeamH/README.md

 ![Fig4](https://github.com/eirenjacobson/MT4113-A2-TeamH/blob/master/Figures/Density%20Histo.png)

-*	The Fish length data as predicted does not follow Normal distribution and has an Undefined Bi-Modal Shape.
+*	The Fish length data as predicted does not follow Normal distribution and has an Undefined Tri-Modal Shape.

 ## Task 2: Methods description